Welcome to Laminar

 What Makes It Different

 Section titled “What Makes It Different”You’ve probably used legal software before.
 Maybe PCLaw, Clio, The Conveyancer, LawyerDoneDeal, or ProLegis.
-Most of those tools treat a file as a container you open, do stuff in, and eventually close.
+Most of those tools treat a file as a container: you open it, do stuff in it, and eventually close it.
 The file sits there whether you need it today or not, and it’s on you to remember what needs attention.

 Your work comes to you.
-Instead of scanning through a list of every open file trying to figure out what’s urgent, Laminar surfaces the tasks that need your attention right now.
+Instead of scanning every open file for what’s urgent, Laminar surfaces the tasks that need attention right now.
 Everything else stays out of your way until it’s relevant.

 Every matter moves through stages.
 Not just “open” and “closed.”
-A residential purchase might move through Leads, Necessary Information, Document Preparation, Signing, Requesting Funds, Closing, Reporting, and Completed.
+A residential purchase might move through Leads, Document Preparation, Signing, Closing, Reporting, and Completed.
 You can see where every transaction sits at a glance, and spot the ones that are stuck.
-These stages are fully configurable.
-Different matter types can have entirely different workflows, and every firm can set up their own to match how they actually work.
+Stages are fully configurable per matter type and per firm.

 Every task has one owner.
 No more “I thought you were handling that.”
 Every piece of work is assigned to a person or a team, with a clear record of who’s responsible.

 Nothing disappears.
-Every change, every assignment, every status update is logged automatically.
-When someone asks “who moved this forward?” or “when was this document uploaded?”, the answer is already there.
+Every change, assignment, and status update is logged automatically.
+When someone asks “who moved this forward?”, the answer is already there.

 Who Uses Laminar